Douglas College > Study at Douglas > International students > New & returning students > FAQs

 Your initial program choice will not be changed until you’ve completed at least one semester of studies.

-If, after you’ve begun your first semester and you realize the program is not right for you, please make an appointment with our International Academic Advisor.
+If, after you’ve begun your first semester and you realize the program is not right for you, please make an appointment with our International Education Advisor at the International Office.
 It may be possible to change into a different program in your second, or subsequent semesters.
+Bring the complete checklist and program change form to your appointment.

 The reason we can’t do program changes in the first semester is because we have reserved a seat specifically for you.
 If we change your program, that leaves an empty seat which could have been filled by another student.